- Why a supercar?

 - My NSX: While never tracking my 2002 yellow NSX, I did track my previous one, a red 1997 model.
 The NSX is amazingly easy to drive at speed.
 Even someone with moderate or intermediate skills feels they’re an expert driver because the NSX is so predictable, so precise and quick.
 Again, it’s light.
 Within a few laps at the open track day, I was passing most of the other vehicles on the course.
 And it wasn’t hard.
 The NSX had nearly 300 HP and weighed just 3,000 lbs.
 Add near-perfect balance and by the end of the day I was thinking my extraction percentage on the NSX was certainly over 75% and maybe close to 80%.
 Ah, but then it happened.
 I saw a video of legendary F1 driver Ayton Senna driving an NSX on a race track.
 With the grace of a ballerina, the car danced around the track while interior shots showed his hands smoothly moving from the shift lever to the steering wheel and back.
 Another camera captured his unbelievably mastery of clutch, brake pedal and accelerator (watch it here).
 Okay, okay, another downward revision on how much performance I was extracting from my NSX.
 Giving myself every possible benefit of the doubt, I would say, on my best day, with a great deal of practice and coaching, I may be close to 60% and I’ve no argument for those thinking I’m delusional.
 See, the NSX is a 179 mph car.
 I’ve never driven it over 155, and never faster than 100 mph through a turn on a track.
 60% is exceedingly generous, but I need to leave some room for what is coming next.
 To be fair, Senna was deeply involved in fine-tuning the NSX chassis and played a key role in the car’s performance and he knew it very well.

 - My McLaren: Again, my yellow McLaren Spider has never been on a racetrack.
 In fact, while it’s embarrassing to admit, I’ve never even tried the built-in launch control feature, which allows the car computer to take over and manage the engine and transmission shifts to give you a maximum quarter mile speed.
 The driver’s only task is to keep it pointed straight, don’t lift off on the accelerator or touch the brake.
 It does everything for you.
-Even more embarrassing is the fact my car has its original tires and they still have plenty of tread.
-I’ll need to replace them based on age, not because they’re worn out.
+Even more embarrassing is the fact my car has its original tires and they still have plenty of tread, although I will replace them at the six year service, as the date codes essentially say they’re too old to still be in use, but they’re being replaced due to age, not because they’re worn out.
 How horrible.
 But I did rent a McLaren and took it for a few laps on a race track.
 Wow!
 It was amazing.
 With my driving experience in the same car and a decent coach beside me, I could see my speeds going up and my lap times falling.
 But the McLaren is full of F1 features that reward someone really pushing this 640 HP and sub-3,000 lbs. car.
 Capable of reaching speeds over 200 mph with no trouble and a vast amount of downforce, I only scratch the surface of its capabilities.
 But to what degree?
 After some contemplation and a few circuits on curvy roads between Phoenix and Prescott, I began thinking I was pretty good and perhaps getting over 40% of the McLaren’s capability.
 But that was before McLaren’s event where I got to go for a ride in a new McLaren with Chris Goodwin at the wheel.
 Goodwin is McLaren’s top test driver (full title on his card is “McLaren Chief Test Driver”) and a highly regarded former race driver.
 He’s so one with McLaren cars, they become almost an extension of himself.
 After only a few miles on city streets with Mr. Goodwin, I dropped my performance extraction estimate to 30 – 35%, at best.
 So, you see, the better the cars perform, the greater their capabilities, the less the average person is able to take advantage of them.
+However, as I mentioned in a recent newsletter post, I’ve recently become far more aware of the precision built into the MP4-12C.
+And while I won’t ever get close to its performance limits, the highly precise experience it offers even drivers like me is quite noticeable and a real joy to experience.

-- The one bright spot: As McLaren approached me several times to trade in my MP4-12C for a newer, faster, more capable model, with the goal of extracting more money from me, I counter with “What?
+- Another bright spot: When the McLaren dealership has approached me about trading in my MP4-12C for a newer, faster, more capable model, with the goal of extracting more money from me, I counter with “What?
 And go from maybe exercising 35% of my current car’s capability to 30% of a new one?
 You are making no sense!”

 A Perfect Fit: Lotus/NSX/McLaren: Seeing my three “collector” cars, all yellow, even casual observers guess at a connection and they are right.
 Some are obvious and others more subtle, but the connections are several and they go well beyond just the color.